Rokasl/CS408_project/report/source/13_chapter_6.md

 spawn ghci
 ```

-And waits for ">" character before sending the command to load the "Compiler.hs" file, which is
+Then scripts waits for ">" character before sending the command to load the "Compiler.hs" file, which is
 experimental system's compiler.

 ```bash